 CLASS 3 - Recycled Woodworking Display - Article made from recycled, reclaimed or composite wood.
-Article must be appropriately finished and/or sealed and utilize one or more woodworking techniques from page 2 of the Unit 3 manual.
+Article must be appropriately finished and/or sealed and utilize one or more woodworking techniques from page two of the Unit 3 manual.
 Exhibit must include the woodworking plan and a minimum one page report of how the engineering design process was used to develop the woodworking plan.
 SF

-Engineering Design Process:

-- 1) State the problem (Why did you need this item?) - Generate possible solutions (How have others solved the problem?
+- Engineering Design Process: - 1) State the problem (Why did you need this item?) - 2) Generate possible solutions (How have others solved the problem?
 What other alternatives or designs were considered?) - 3) Select a solution (How does your solution compare on the basis of cost, availability, and functionality?) - 4) Build the item (What was your woodworking plan, and what processes did you use to build your item?) - 5) Reason for article finish (What type of finish, how did you finish or why you choose this finish?) - 6) Evaluate (How does your item solve the original need?) - 7) Present results (How would you do this better next time?)

 CLASS 4 - Composite Wood Project - 60% of the project must be wood and 40% made from other materials such as metal, rubber, resin, etc. All plans and plan alternations must be attached to the article.
 Protect plans with a cover.
 If project is designed to be outside, it is required to have appropriate outdoor finish because project may be displayed outside.
+SF spinning wood on a turning lathe.
+Article must be appropriately finished and/or sealed.
+Exhibit must include plans detailing design and process of completion, any changes made to the design, details of finishing techniques, and other relevant information about the article.
+Must include a description of tools used.
 SF